Sierra Club Canada Foundation (SCCF) staff:

 As our Director of Development and Communications, Melissa brings her passion and commitment to social and environmental justice to Sierra Club with more than 15 years of experience as a senior-level development and communications professional.
 Having led national philanthropy campaigns in the areas of women’s reproductive health, animal welfare, human rights, progressive policy, among others, Melissa understands the challenges faced by organizations whose missions are not typically easily funded.
 Helping to create a culture of philanthropy, coupled with a keen sense of the importance of taking a broad concept like “the environment” and creating relatable narratives and visuals, asserting the donor’s position, and crafting and strengthening the case to support our campaigns is what gets her up (very early) in the morning.
 Melissa comes by her passion honestly, having been raised by two parents who are seasoned NGO executives who have dedicated their professional lives to making our world better.

 A former highland dancer and pipe band tenor drummer, Melissa is proud to hail from Maxville, Ontario – home of The Glengarry Highland Games.
-An animal and nature lover, cook, and gardener, she has never met a dog she didn’t like, or a rose she wouldn’t bend to smell, but she is still working on her mortal fear of toads.
+An animal and nature lover, writer, cook, and gardener, she has never met a dog she didn’t like, or a rose she wouldn’t bend to smell, but she is still working on her mortal fear of toads.

 Dan Reid holds a BA in Humanities, with a double-major Communications, from York University.
 Dan has enthusiastically joined with Sierra Club Quebec Chapter to actively promote environmental protection, in keeping with his Daoist values for a harmonious coexistence with nature.
 Having taught himself to read and translate Classical Chinese, Dan has published English translations of early Daoist texts, found in his books The Thread of Dao: Unraveling Early Daoist Oral Traditions in Guan Zi’s Purifying the Heart-Mind (Bai Xin), Art of the Heart Mind (Xin Shu), and Internal Cultivation (Nei Ye) and The Ho-Shang Kung Commentary on Lao Tzu’s Tao Te Ching.
 Dan studies Kung Fu, Chinese massage therapy (Tui Na), and occasionally leads Qigong practice groups.
 He has worked in various fields, from marketing, to construction, to cooking in restaurants, and playing percussion and jazz guitar.